amy-bo/DSP/README.md

 AMYBO ([amy.bo](https://amy.bo)) is a non-profit organisation that is developing alternative protein that is so delicious, nutritious and affordable that communities in Scotland and across the world will produce & eat it instead of meat.
 We project this will:

-- lower Scottish (& global) greenhouse gas emissions by 8%
+- lower Scottish (& eventually global) greenhouse gas emissions by 8%
 - free >2M hectares of land in Scotland alone for rewilding - to halt biodiversity loss
-- reduce diet-related deaths in Scotland by >1,200/annum and end global food crises
+- reduce diet-related deaths in Scotland by >1,200/annum and eventually end global food crises

 We have developed an open source electrobioreactor that will let volunteers cultivate strains of natural Hydrogen Oxidising Bacteria (HOB) to find the best tasting, healthy and economical strains.